Steveaub/homepilot-ai/docs/competitive-intelligence.md

 ### HomePilot AI vs Modern Realty

 - **HomePilot:** No brokerage affiliation.
 - **Modern Realty:** Licensed brokerage, limited scalability due to MLS ties.
+Modern Realty has publicly stated that they are "not necessarily trying to uproot the industry," but instead seek to enhance the real estate buying experience by supporting agents.
+This positions Modern Realty primarily as a workflow optimization tool for agents rather than a disruptor of the agent-driven model.
+In contrast, HomePilot AI is focused on empowering buyers directly, offering an alternative to the traditional agent-centric approach and reducing structural barriers to homeownership.

 ### HomePilot AI vs reAlpha